ModelTC/MQBench/docs/source/user_guide/PTQ/advanced.rst

     # deploy model, remove fake quantize nodes and dump quantization params like clip ranges.
     convert_deploy(model.eval(), BackendType.Tensorrt, input_shape_dict={'data': [10, 3, 224, 224]})

+**BRECQ**

+Unlike AdaRound, which learn to reconstruct the output and tune the weight layer by layer, BRECQ discusses different granularity of output reconstruction including layer, block, stage and net.
+Combined with experimental results and theoretical analysis, BRECQ recommends to learn weight rounding block by block, where a block is viewed as collection of layers.

+Here, we obey the following rules to determine a block:

+    1. A layer is a Conv or Linear module, BN and ReLU are attached to that layer.

+    2. Residual connection should be in the block, such as BasicBlock in ResNet.

+    3. If there is no residual connection, singles layers should be combined unless there are 3 single layers or next layer meets condition 2.

+**QDrop**

+Based on BRECQ, QDrop first compares different orders of optimization procedure (weight and activation) and concludes that first weight then activation behaves poorly especially at ultra-low bit.
+It recommends to let the weight face activation quantization such as learn the step size of activation and weight rounding together.
+However, it also points out that there are better ways to do activation quantization to find a good calibrated weight.
+Finally, they replace the activation quantization value by FP32 one randomly at netron level during reconstruction.
+And they use the probability 0.5 to drop activation quantization.